openstack-archive/fuel-library/docs/pages/0050-installation-instructions.rst

 Enabling Stored Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section will allow you to configure Puppet to use a technique called stored configuration.
+This section will show how to configure Puppet to use a technique called stored configuration.
 It is requred by Puppet manifests supplied with Fuel, so that they can store exported resources in Puppet database.
 This makes use of the Ruby on Rails framework and MySQL.

 * Install and configure MySQL & Ruby::